datastax/python-driver/docs/index.rst

 This driver is open source under the
 `Apache v2 License <http://www.apache.org/licenses/LICENSE-2.0.html>`_.
-The source code for this driver can be found on `Github <http://github.com/datastax/python-driver>`_.
+The source code for this driver can be found on `GitHub <http://github.com/datastax/python-driver>`_.

 Contents
 --------